gregorio-project/hyphen-la/patterns/generation/README.md

 6. Create patterns using *patgen*.
-The shell script `generate-patgen-input.sh` generates a list of hyphenated words as needed by *patgen* by means of the word list and the script mentioned above.
+The shell script `generate-patgen-input.sh` generates a list of hyphenated words as needed by *patgen* by means of the word list and the scripts mentioned above.

 7. Check the patterns using test files in the [tests/nonliturgical](../../tests/nonliturgical) directory.
 Every error can be